 There are additional options for your health and prescription drug coverage.

 - Part C, or Medicare Advantage plans.
 You can choose a Medicare Advantage plan in place of Original Medicare.
 The Medicare Advantage plans include Original Medicare and usually your prescription drug plan.
 Medicare Advantage plans are run by private health insurance companies.
+Are Medicare Advantage plans worth it?
+While some Advantage plans offer greater plan flexibility and long-term savings, some can involve additional costs.
+Be sure to understand the pros and cons before making a decision.

 - Medigap.
 People who choose Original Medicare (for Parts A and B coverage) usually enroll in a Medigap plan to address the “gaps” in coverage.
 Medigap plans are also run by private companies who contract with Medicare.
 Plan options are standardized across most states.